 Throughout Wildcat Welcome and your first year at Northwestern your Peer Adviser (PA) will be an available support system for you.
 Your PA is a current student who previously transferred to Northwestern who was carefully selected and trained to guide you through your transition to the University starting in July (expect to hear from them in late July).

 Each day of Wildcat Welcome includes activities that connect you with other students and help you acclimate to life at Northwestern.
-Some events—like a transfer student academic and career resource session—are practical in focus.
-The President’s Convocation and the True Northwestern Dialogue series focus on Northwestern values.
-Wildcat Welcome will include meetings and events hosted by your school and by the various campus offices and organizations that exist to support and enrich your student experience.
-Your days will be full but not without downtimes for fun, relaxation, and self-care.
+Wildcat Welcome will include meetings and events hosted for the entire class and others by your school, each existing to support and enrich your student experience.
+Programs such as the President’s Convocation and the True Northwestern Dialogue series focus on Northwestern values.
+Your days will be very full—but not without downtimes for fun, relaxation, and self-care.

 Helping students begin to build the foundation of their Northwestern network is paramount to Wildcat Welcome.
 The schedule will include an array of programs and activities students will be able to take part in to begin meeting other new students and connect with returning students.
 A student's PA group will prove to be a phenomenal way for students to begin building their foundational network.